Food Allergies in Japan: How to Read Japanese Food Labels

 |Yam or sweet potato||yama-imo||やまいも|

 For those of you who like to make the most of technology, there is a free application available on most smartphones called Waygo Translator and Dictionary, which allows you to translate text through your smartphone camera, which can be helpful when trying to locate allergy labeling on packaging and menus.
-You can read more about Waygo in our information on the best apps for living in Japan.
+You can read about more useful apps in Japan on the best apps for living in Japan.

 In case of an allergy related emergency while in Japan